Roxanne Reid - Africa Addict

 Copyright © Roxanne Reid - No words or photographs on this site may be used without permission from roxannereid.co.za

-Looks like a perfect place to chill out in for a few days!
-Love that you can see the whales from the train, that's pretty special!
+Looks like a perfect place top chill out for a few days!
+Love that you can see that whales from the train, that's pretty special.

 Reply